View INSTANT Quotes

 Indexed Universal Life (IUL) Explained

-Checked By: Holly Mitchell
+Holly Mitchell &

 Holly Mitchell’s background in life insurance insurance goes back to 1985 when she worked for her father who was a New York Life agent.
 Holly has a marketing degree from Auburn University and has had a life insurance license since 2008.
 In addition to advising life insurance for customers all around the country, Holly is our website fact checker.

-According to the Life Insurance Marketing and Research Association (LIMRA), this life insurance category has been continually growing in popularity for many years.
+According to the Life Insurance Marketing and Research Association (LIMRA), this life insurance category has been growing in popularity for many years.

 Even if the index goes down, your credited interest rate will never be negative, which is guaranteed.
 So your worst-case return for a year could be 0%.